rohitarora001/zeller-assignment/README.md

 ## Adding New Rules
 Create a new class that implements `OfferRule` and add it to the rules list when constructing `Checkout`.

-Example: a simple “Buy X Get Y Free” for the same SKU could compute the number of free units from quantities and return `freeUnits * unitPrice` as the discount, mirroring `ThreeForTwoRule` (`OfferRules.ts:8`).
+Example: a simple “Buy X Get Y Free” for the same SKU could compute the number of free units from quantities and return `freeUnits * unitPrice` as the discount, mirroring `ThreeForTwoRule` (see `services/OfferRules.ts`).

 Example: a bundle discount (e.g., buy `mbp` get `vga` free) could:
 - Count pairs of `mbp` and `vga`